GLVis/glvis-js/README.md

 A pre-built JavaScript library is included at _src/glvis.js_ but because of its size it is stored using Git's Large File Storage, [git-lfs](https://git-lfs.github.com/).

-To use the pre-built library, e.g. with the examples in the `examples/` directory, you need first to enable `git-lfs` on your system, see the instructions on the [git-lfs page](https://git-lfs.github.com/).
+To use the pre-built library, e.g. with the examples in the `examples/` directory, or with the full-featured web version of GLVis in the `live/` directory, you need first to enable `git-lfs` on your system, see the instructions on the [git-lfs page](https://git-lfs.github.com/).

 For example, a simple run with the pre-built library can be executed on a Mac from scratch with: